a-memme/snapchat_correlation_analysis/Regression_analysis/README.md

 # Regression
 The purpose of performing regression analyses on the following metrics was to provide supporting insight on their corresponding correlation coefficients, and to investigate whether sufficient linear/non-linear models could be built to accurately depict these relationships.

+**Notes**
+- regression was only performed on 2021-2022 Data in this circumstance
+    - due to data sample size
-*(Note multiple regression was not performed due to multicolinearity of predictor variables (i.e those strongly correlated with UVs)*
+- multiple regression was not performed due to multicolinearity of predictor variables (i.e those strongly correlated with UVs)

 ## Unique Completers
 ![Screen Shot 2022-05-17 at 5 58 32 PM](https://user-images.githubusercontent.com/79600550/168916960-c8950414-8164-4b14-96df-64b21a7e5aa5.png)